 When it comes to your estate planning in Oregon, a trust may be the perfect solution you didn’t realize you needed.

 Trusts aren’t just for the wealthy either.
 Everyday Oregonians can benefit from having a trust as part of their estate plan.
-The reason is simple: At its heart, a trust is simply an agreement where assets are managed for a particular purpose.
-Typically, that purpose is to benefit a person or organization, whether that’s you, your spouse, your children, a relative with special needs, and/or your favorite charity.
+The reason is simple: At its heart, a trust is simply an agreement that manages assets for a particular purpose.
+Typically, that purpose is to benefit a person or organization.
+That could be you, your spouse, your children, a relative with special needs, and/or your favorite charity.

 Once your Eugene estate planning attorney has helped you set up your trust, these legal instruments are low maintenance but can provide a high level of benefits and protection for those you designate.
 Here are 3 reasons it just might turn out a trust is a perfect fit for your Oregon estate plan.